 What Is Dementia?

-Also called major neurocognitive disorder, it's not a disease itself.
+You might also hear it called major neurocognitive disorder.
+Dementia isn’t a disease.
 Instead, it's a group of symptoms caused by other conditions.

-The symptoms of dementia may improve with treatment.
+Dementia symptoms may improve with treatment.
 But many of the diseases that cause dementia aren't curable.

 The most common causes of dementia include: